Ph.D., UCLA, 2000

 - “Forms of Reading in the Book of Brome.”
 In Form and Reform: Reading Across the Fifteenth Century, ed.
 Kathleen Tonry and Shannon Gayk, 19-39.
 Columbus, OH: Ohio State University Press, 2011.

 - “The Pre-History of the Book.”
 PMLA 124.2 (2009): 1-15.

 - “Venus and Christ in Chaucer’s Complaint of Mars: The Fairfax 16 Frontispiece.”
 Studies in the Age of Chaucer 30 (2008): 171-204.

 - Reading in the Wilderness: Private Devotion and Public Performance in Late Medieval England (Chicago: University of Chicago Press, 2007).
 [Winner, 2008 Book of the Year from the Conference on Christianity and Literature]

-UNDERGRADUATE COURSES: Major English Poets, Chaucer, Medieval Women Writers and Readers, Introduction to Manuscript Study, Medieval Dream-Vision, Medieval Manuscripts to New Media, Medieval Drama, and Medieval Lyric.
+Undergraduate: Major English Poets, Chaucer, Medieval Women Writers and Readers, Introduction to Manuscript Study, Medieval Dream-Vision, Medieval Manuscripts to New Media, Medieval Drama, and Medieval Lyric.

-GRADUATE COURSES: The Canterbury Tales, Teaching Practicum, Medieval Visionary Writing, Medieval Drama, Medieval Manuscripts and Literary Form.
+Graduate: The Canterbury Tales, Teaching Practicum, Medieval Visionary Writing, Medieval Drama, Medieval Manuscripts and Literary Form.